grafolean/grafolean/README.md

 This is the easiest and currently the only officially supported way.
 [Open an issue](https://gitlab.com/grafolean/grafolean/issues) if you need help installing some other way (or to post your experience).

-All the services necessary can be run with a few simple steps:
+All the required services can be run with a few simple steps:

 1) save [install/docker-compose.yml](https://gitlab.com/grafolean/grafolean/raw/master/install/docker-compose.yml) to a local file
-2) edit `docker-compose.yml` and change:
+2) save [.env.example](https://gitlab.com/grafolean/grafolean/raw/master/install/.env.example) to a local file and rename it to `.env`
-    - mandatory: `MQTT_WS_HOSTNAME` (set to the external IP/hostname of the server),
+3) edit `.env` and change:
-    - optional but recommended: DB admin credentials, and
+    - mandatory: `EXTERNAL_HOSTNAME` (set to the IP/hostname of the server as seen from the outside),
-    - optional: the path where the DB data will be saved locally (`/grafolean/db/` by default).
+    - optional but recommended: DB admin credentials and the path where the DB data will be saved locally (`/grafolean-db/` by default).
-3) run: `docker-compose up -d`
+4) run: `docker-compose up -d`
-4) point your browser to http://<IP or domain>/ and follow any further instructions
+5) point your browser to `http://<IP or domain>/` (note that `<IP or domain>` should be the same as `EXTERNAL_HOSTNAME` in step 3)

 See [doc/HOWTO-HTTPS.md](doc/HOWTO-HTTPS.md) for details on how to setup HTTPS.